 By the end of key stage two, disadvantaged pupils are less likely to be assessed as having a good level of reading, writing, and maths.
 This is also true for pupils with special educational needs.

 Starting and Growing Well Inequality Report Published in August 2018, this inequality report takes a deeper look into differences of experience for children and young people growing up in York.
 The report focuses on three interlinking themes, childhood obesity, self-harm in young people, and childhood poverty.

 Young people not in employment, education, and training (NEET)

 Young people who are not in employment, education, or training after leaving secondary school are more likely to experience further unemployment and ill health later in their lives.
-York has a lower proportion of young people who are NEET than the national and regional averages.
-Both nationally and in York, the numbers of people who are NEET or who's activity is not known has fallen from the previous year.
+York has the lowest rates of young people who are NEET and the top twenty lowest nationally.
+Recent trend data suggests there has been no significant changes in numbers.
 Despite this, some groups of young people continue to struggle to find employment, education, or training.
 This includes people from deprived areas or with few qualifications.

 There are a large number of vaccinations offered to children in the first few years of life, and throughout childhood.
 The data for York varies by vaccination type, but broadly York appears to be similar to or slightly above the national average for vaccination rates.
 However, this is almost always below the 95% coverage that is estimated to be necessary to protect the population.
 This remains an important opportunity to improve health protection for York and the region.

 The picture of childhood dental health in York is mixed.
 York has a larger proportion of five year olds without any dental decay than both the regional and national averages.
 However, York has a very high proportion of children aged 0-4 admitted to hospital for dental decay among York's statistical neighbors.
 It is possible this a refection of York's local admissions practices, rather than a reflection of high levels of dental decay.